 Azure Health Data Services enables you to:

-What are the key differences between Azure Health Data Services and Azure API for FHIR?
+Differences between Azure Health Data Services and Azure API for FHIR